sujitchavda01/JAVA-FRAME-CRUD-OPERATION/README.md

 );
 ```

-###3.
-Configure JDBC Connection
+### 3. Configure JDBC Connection

--In the project, locate the database connection section (usually in a file/class like DBConnection.java) and update the credentials:
+- In the project, locate the database connection section (usually in a file/class like DBConnection.java) and update the credentials:

 ```bash
 String url = "jdbc:mysql://localhost:3306/userdb";